 7) Promote your pins elsewhere.

 To get the most out of your pins, you gotta get outside of Pinterest.
 Just like you would with any other content platform, you've got to promote your boards and pins to really make the most of them.
 There's lots of things you can try here -- from sharing links to individual pins on other social networks to embedding your lead generation boards on your website or blog, the world is your oyster.
-So go on, get creative -- the more eyeballs you can get on your pins, the more leads you can generate.
+You might even So go on, get creative -- the more eyeballs you can get on your pins, the more leads you can generate.

 8) Keep track of your success with a few different tools.